Hyacinth Richardson Foundation and SPF give away food bags in St. Peters - StMaartenNews.com - News Views Reviews & Interviews

 Hyacinth Richardson Foundation and SPF give away food bags in St. Peters

-ST. PETERS — On Saturday, August 29, 2020, some thirty families received two bags of groceries, water, facemasks, and COVID-19 awareness pamphlets compliments of the Hyacinth Richardson Educational Awareness Foundation and SPF.
-These two organizations intends to give away 260 food bags in the coming week to families and senior citizens negatively impacted by the COVID-19 crisis.
+ST. PETERS — On Saturday, August 29, 2020, some thirty families received two bags of groceries, bottled water, facemasks, and COVID-19 awareness pamphlets compliments of the Hyacinth Richardson Educational Awareness Foundation and Secours Populaire Français.
+These two organizations intend to give away 260 food bags in the coming week to families and senior citizens negatively impacted by the COVID-19 crisis.

-Together with Desam Supermarket in St. Peters, the organizations gave relief to the families in need of food assistance in this district in the form of these foods bags.
-Desam’s staff packed the groceries and bags, which the HREAF foundation paid for by check at the end of the day’s donation drive.
+Together with Dessam Supermarket in St. Peters, the organizations gave relief to the families in need of food assistance in this district in the form of these foods bags.
 The organizations will be working with other supermarkets in the other districts and communities.
 Penha donated the bags the groceries are packed in.

 For families to pick up the food bags, they first have to receive a voucher from the HREAF foundation.
 The organization have a list of over 1000 people in need of aid.
 In the coming week, the volunteers intend to do all possible to help families in need on St. Maarten.
 People who want to receive food vouchers and food baskets can contact Hyacinth Richardson’s organization for assistance.